anshusingh43/Internship-final-presentation/README.md

 It was a great experience working there as I get to know how exactly things run in an industry with data Science people and the start to end process it takes to work on a project.

 Note : The data I used in ppt is named as titanic data but is actually the real data given by the client.
 I changed the name because I can not disclose anything related to their project publicly.
-Thank you.
+But that should not deter your effort to replicate/understand this.
+Go for it!Thank you.